getsentry/eng-pipes/README.md

 This section only matters if you want to gather metrics from other projects than the ones we currently do.

-Install [the Github application](https://github.com/organizations/getsentry/settings/apps/getsantry/installations) to relevant repos (you will need to contact IT for access to this app).
+Install [the GitHub application](https://github.com/organizations/getsentry/settings/apps/getsantry/installations) to relevant repos (you will need to contact IT for access to this app).
 This app is used for GitHub API access to the repos it is installed on.

 ### Deploying